-Shaved eyebrows isn’t a great look on anyone.
+Shaved eyebrows aren’t a great look on anyone.

 Eyebrows help frame your face: they create structure for the rest of your face to fit into.
-If you shave them off, you’re going to look a little..well.. strange.
+If you shave them off, you’re going to look a little..well.. peculiar.

 Shaving as a Brow-Shaping Alternative

 Shaving could be considered a cheap, do-it-yourself alternative to brow waxing, threading or plucking.
 Albeit, it’s fast.
-But let’s dig in a little deeper to some isses with shaving your eyebrows.
+But let’s dig in a little deeper to some issues with shaving your eyebrows.

 1. Forget about precision